-You can get them powder-coated in metallic grey or satin black.
-You can also get a stunning look by choosing a blue, black, red, green, yellow, orange, or purple colors for anodization.
+You can powdercoat them in metallic grey or satin black.
+You can also get a stunning look by choosing blue, black, red, green, yellow, orange, or purple colors for anodization.
 These finishes are also optional as the ring already has a machine finish in natural silver.

 Spyderlock bead lock wheels were first introduced in the XRRA rock race at Moab in 2007.
 According to the team, the bead locks were the best in the market as they held up all the abuse.
 Other wheels would either bend or break when the riders slammed into rocks but Spyderlock has built a wheel so strong to handle the abuse.

-Spyderlock wheels have a backspace of 3.5 inches because they are designed specifically off-road performance.
+Spyderlock wheels have a backspace of 3.5 inches specifically for off-road riding and rock crawling.
 None of this on-road mumbo jumbo.

 This backspacing allows accommodating modified suspensions without rubbing during hard turning and articulation and provides additional stability.
 Other aluminum wheels in the market generally have backspacing of 4.25” to 5” that demands additional use of wheel spacers to work well with wider tires and off-road suspensions.
 Vehicles that use Spyderlock Beadlocks don’t need spacers.

 The recommended torque specification for the clamping ring is 25 pounds.
 Tires with thicker beads may require more torque but 25 pounds should be the baseline.
-The wheel and tire should be checked for a nice seal and if more torque is required, it should not exceed 35 pounds.
+You should check the wheel and tire for a nice seal and correct torque.
+The tire should not exceed 35 pounds.

 Thanks for reading and stay dirty